j4w8n/mkrt/README.md

 `mkrt about` - creates a /about route

-`mkrt api/auth -sj` - overrides the default config, if needed, and creates a server route with a .js file extension
+`mkrt api/auth -sj` - creates an api/auth server route with a .js file extension; overriding the default config - assuming it's set for `page` and `ts` respectively

 `mkrt company -n corp` - creates a page route with a named layout; so the svelte file will be `+page@corp.svelte`